markmarkoh/datamaps/README.md

 </script>
 ```

-By specifying a dataUrl, Datamaps will attempt to fetch that resource as TopoJSON.
+By specifying a `dataUrl`, Datamaps will attempt to fetch that resource as TopoJSON.

 If you are using a custom map, you'll probably want to specify your own `setProjection` method as well.